You might have noticed the new multi chimney building above Westminster Tube

 Bridge Street: The original site.

-excellent venue to sup tea to the charms of Ben's 4am chimes.
+which was an excellent venue to sup tea to the charms of Big Ben's chimes.

-Another section was the original site for the charming and
+Another section was the original site for the forthright and

 smooth old gents playground of the St Stephens' club.
 And down below,